Jason Webber Pippetting Headless

 Kellly Lab Close Up V1 800X448px

-• The team are now working towards using these new nanoparticles on samples from men where we know if their cancer was aggressive, or not, to see if the nanoparticles can identify the men with aggressive prostate cancer.
+• The team are testing this new technology using samples from men with slow-growing or aggressive prostate cancer to see if the nanoparticles can accurately identify the more aggressive cancers.

 Black Father And Son Adobestock 353155526